XDZhelheim/cs302-process-memory-tracker/README.md

     Computer memory operates at a high speed compared to storage that is slower but offers higher capacities.
 If needed, contents of the computer memory can be transferred to storage; a common way of doing this is through a memory management technique called virtual memory.

-2. What is memory leak and hazard of that?
+2. What is memory leak and its hazard?

     In computer science, a memory leak is a type of resource leak that occurs when a computer program incorrectly manages memory allocations in a way that memory which is no longer needed is not released.
 A memory leak may also happen when an object is stored in memory but cannot be accessed by the running code.
 A memory leak has symptoms similar to a number of other problems and generally can only be diagnosed by a programmer with access to the programs' source code.